At Hartford Infant School (HIS) we have a bold and engaging curriculum that develops the following core skills:

 Throughout the year, the children access a range of trips, visitors and other thematic experiences to enrich their learning.
 These enrichment experiences are planned to compliment the enquiry journey that the children are engaged in.
 For instance as part of our geographical work, ‘I am a small part of the world’, the children had a bespoke trip to Cambridge city.

-At the start of each half term a Learning Leaflet is sent home to parents and carers of the children in each year group to share key learning concepts and give suggestions for how to support their child.
+At the start of each term a Learning Leaflet (see the side of the page) is sent home to parents and carers of the children in each year group to share key learning concepts and give suggestions for how to support their child.

 There are opportunities for parents and carers to visit the classrooms and work alongside their children throughout the year and observe how we each phonics, maths or handwriting.
 Subsequent tailored workshops share top tips on how to support their child and there are numerous opportunities to come in and see the children’s enquiry work.